 been called and offered a spot.
 He called Doug and asked him if he wanted to go in on that with him.
 Doug agreed and gradually started working on furniture and began picking the brains of a lot of different furniture people and eventually developed the techniques that he uses today along with his son Tony.
 After working part-time in his garage for 4 years, Doug decided to quit his day job as a salesman and do the antique business full time.
 After about a year he built his first shop behind their house.
 It wasn't too many years after that that he outgrew the shop and began looking for a much larger place.
 In 1990 he purchased an old saw mill that was built around 1915.
 Over the next five years Doug poured money into restoring the building.

 Doug's son Tony started helping his dad at the antique shows at the age of nine.
-That was 32 years ago.
+That was 35 years ago.
 After spending 4 years at Penn State in electrical engineering, he informed his dad that he wanted to become an antique dealer and furniture restorer.
-Seventeen years have passed since then and Doug and his son Tony are still at it restoring fine quality antique furniture.
+Twenty-one years have passed since then and Doug and his son Tony are still at it restoring fine quality antique furniture.
 Tony has evolved into a fine woodworker and uses his electrical and computer expertise in running the business web site.
 Doug and Tony have always been committed to doing the best restoration job possible and have never strayed from what Doug calls "the German Curse" of having to do everything very precise.
 As the years have rolled by, Doug sold the family house and put a large apartment in the sawmill building and Tony and his family have put a house next to the shop.
-Now Tony has his own 12-year old son named Hunter who may end up continuing the family tradition of furniture restoration someday.
+Now Tony has his own 15-year old son named Hunter who may end up continuing the family tradition of furniture restoration someday.

 Our shop is open by chance or appointment.
 During the week we can be found working on furniture just about everyday.
-Around 20 weekends a year and sometimes all week, we are out on the road doing antique shows throughout the Eastern United States.

 Doug Schmitt Antiques "Historical Photo Gallery"